-Several years ago, I responded to the ever-present need to change and began to experiment and study three-dimensional forms which has led to my most recent work, sculptures of metal, fiberglass and cement.
+In the 90’s, I reponsed to the ever-present need to change and began to experiment again with three dimensional forms which has led to my most recent work: sculptures in various metals.

 A native of Ottawa, Carol began her career as a photographic artist in the mid-Seventies following a degree in photography from the Institute of Design in Chicago where she studied with Peter Gold.
 She won the Toronto Art Directors Club Merit Award and the National Magazine Award for Photography for her early work as a fashion photographer in Toronto before moving to Cape Breton with her husband, sculptor Gordon Kennedy.
 Her work now hangs in collections across Canada, the US and Europe.